 3. It’s Part of Our Culture

-No trip to Oregon is complete without a winery visit.
+No trip to Oregon is complete without a winery visit, so read on to inspire your next wine-touring road trip.
 The incredible vineyard views offer a special sense of place featuring rolling hills, misty mornings and seemingly endless rows of grapevines.
 Inside each tasting room is a feeling of community, where modest winemakers and stewards chat freely with guests, especially after harvest during cellar season.
-Year round, you’ll find fun winery-hosted events, from open houses and chef dinners to art shows and vineyard hikes — and we even dedicate all of May to Oregon Wine Month happenings.
+Year round, you’ll find fun winery-hosted events, from open houses and chef dinners to art shows and vineyard hikes.
 Many Oregon wineries welcome families, including dogs, and let you set up picnics on their lawns.
 (And the Oregon Wine Board makes them easy to find.)

 4. Winemakers Aren’t Afraid to Collaborate